blobaa/bba-did-method-specification/docs/markdown/spec.md

 *DID controller update workflow*

 First, the current DID controller updates its attestation with the Ardor account of the new DID controller.
 To do so, one replaces the redirect account with the 20 account characters of the new DID controller account and sets the state character to `d`.
-A sample transaction is available [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=b33dabe2232218bdbf38112e830f51bf32334d1691894bbdcd6012d8ea5ad932).
+A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=b33dabe2232218bdbf38112e830f51bf32334d1691894bbdcd6012d8ea5ad932).

 The second step is to *accept* the delegation of control by creating a confirmation with the new controller account in form of a DID attestation.
-This attestation must equal to the pre-updated DID attestation of the current DID controller account.
-A sample transaction is available [here](https://testardor.jelurida.com/index.html?account=ARDOR-YQ26-W5RK-6ATW-G9HRT&chain=IGNIS&modal=transaction_info_modal&fullhash=bf8a1f655d615df8f254c757cc710585cf5507448b620bacaf72291a014a456b).
+This attestation must equal the pre-updated DID attestation of the current DID controller account.
+A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-YQ26-W5RK-6ATW-G9HRT&chain=IGNIS&modal=transaction_info_modal&fullhash=bf8a1f655d615df8f254c757cc710585cf5507448b620bacaf72291a014a456b).

 ### Deactivate